RocketDerp/April14_2025/PostMalala/Media_Eclipse/Attraction_to_Fiction_Eclipse_Goodness.md

 ...

+# Charlie Kirk shooting September 2025

+NOBODY BRINGS UP POWER OF MYTH!
+Christian Charlie Kirk being treated as a super-hero God figure.
+Saint.

+REAL WORLD, NOT FICTION!!!
+POWER OF MYTH BOOK 1988 IS NON-FICTION!!!!!

+Right as PLURIBUS show is approach!!!
+People reading books before the show comes on! getting excited.

+Marshall McLuhan and Beruit quotes are not fiction characters, McLuhan is a REALITY Professor history, not a character like Darth Vader!
+Charlie Kirk was being made into BELIEVABLE SUPERMAN!

+And this is All Pluribus topics nobody is discussing...

 I mean: The GOOD NEWS is that religion does teach "Love one Another".
 But I can't find anyone who asserts the connection to MLK Jr on the world stage high enough... other than Bernie Sandards and Malala from Pakistan.
 And Malala seems to want to be a mother and not continue her year 2011 ideals - and frankly, society is so toxic that gun worship played a part in why she even was listened to in the first palce.
 But her language is articulate and descriptive enough that I can see where she is coming from.
 Bernie Sanders, he almost made President and wanted to really reform the Middle East attitudes on violence and often cites MLK Jr.